ansible/community/meetings/README.md

 You can add this full list of meetings to your personal calendar by downloading and importing this [.ics file](https://raw.githubusercontent.com/ansible/community/master/ansible_community_meetings.ics) into your calendar.

+> Some calendars, such as Google Calendar, support importing by URL.
+> This allows the calendar to update automatically when changes are made.

 ## Mondays

 * [16:00 UTC](http://www.thetimezoneconverter.com/?t=16:00&tz=UTC):